conan-io/docs/tutorial/developing_packages/editable_packages.rst

             └── say.cpp

-- A "say" folder containing a fully fledged package, with its ``conanfile.py`` and its source code.
+- A "say" folder containing a full-fledged package, with its ``conanfile.py`` and its source code.
 - A "hello" folder containing a simple consumer project with a ``conanfile.py`` and its source code, which depends on the ``say/1.0`` requirement.